ka1han/gentoo-zh/README.md

 #package review

-* I trust contributors that have commit rights, therefore commitors should think carfully before committing.
+* I trust contributors that have committed rights, therefore commitors should think carefully before committing.

 * If you want to discuss your commit/patch, push to *another branch* and discuss in the mail list or with the maintainer.